 ) and great reviews.
 Mass-market paperback and e-book editions are now available.
 A sequel to that novel, FIRING POINT

-, has been optioned by a major film studio and is currently in pre-production as a major motion picture.
+, has been optioned by a major film studio and is currently in pre-production as a major motion picture from Relativity Media.

 Keith's first non-fiction work, GALLANT LADY, the true story of a remarkable World War II submarine, the USS Archerfish, was written with the significant help of former Archerfish crewmember Ken Henry.
 It was published by Forge Books in June 2004.
 A trade paperback edition was published in 2005 and an audio version was released by Blackstone Audiobooks.